rodneyallanprice/cloud-semaphore/README.md

 #### Parameters
     name (object) (required)
-        A name to identify the critical section of code the semaphore protects. (string)
+        A name to identify the critical section of code the semaphore protects.

 #### Return value
     The returned value is an object describing the requested semaphore.
 The semaphore is